Initializing...

 Why Blend Audio Tracks?

-Blending audio tracks allows you to mix multiple audio sources, create layered audio, combine music with voice, add background music, and create complex audio compositions.
+Blending audio tracks lets you mix multiple sources, create layered audio, combine music with voice, add background music, and build complex audio compositions—all in your browser with no upload to a server.

 Benefits of Audio Blending

-- Add Background: Add background music to audio
+• Add Background: Add background music with delay and trim

 Audio Blending Explained